higagan/jekyll-now/about.md

 I am a Full Stack developer.

 ### More Information
-This blog is all about what I learn on dayly basis and sharing it to the world.
+This blog is all about what I learn on regular basis and sharing it to the world.
 If you want me to publish any article , feel free to mail me.
 ### Contact me